flavioafc/QuestionAndAnswersApi/README.md

 	Caching
 	Resiliency

-5 - For unit testing use the command line below:
+5 - For unit testing, type the command line in the terminal, informed below:
 	go test -v